MaidDragonTohru/The-Scribe/README.md

 Commands
 ========
 Below is a list of commands for the bot.
 Note that this can occasionally become out of date as new commands are created or removed.
-Text within brackets (or paranthesies, if you're one of "those" people) is text not actually needed to be literally written, but more something that shows you what you should generally write in the space.
-Semicolons in a command's name indicate alternate names or aliases for the command, which do exactly the same thing as the other names and do not need to be added to the command for it to work; please don't actually type a semicolon in the command, as that is what the Command Character is.
+Text within angled brackets `< >` are things that need to be written in by the user.
+Semicolons `;` in a command's name indicate alternate names or aliases for the command, which do exactly the same thing as the other names and do not need to be added to the command for it to work; please don't actually type a semicolon in the command, as that is what the Command Character is.

 Room Owners and Above
 ---------------------